Feasible Dose-Response Curves for Continuous Treatments Under Positivity Violations: Additional Information on Positivity Violation

-\bmsubsection{Practical positivity violations} Also called stochastic violations, these occur when a treatment is clinically possible for some confounder strata but is unobserved in the data, leading to \( \hat{f}_{A|\vb{L}}(a|\vb{L}) = 0 \).
-For continuous interventions this notion is more subtle: exact intervention values are never observed, so whether \( \hat{f}(a|\vb{L})=0 \) depends on how the conditional density is estimated.
+\paragraph{Practical positivity violations.} Practical (stochastic) violations occur when treatment values are clinically possible but poorly represented in the observed sample.
+In finite samples this is reflected through estimated support, e.g. \(\hat f_{A\mid \vb L}(a\mid \vb L)\) near zero.
+For continuous treatments, this depends on density-estimation choices because exact treatment values are not repeatedly observed.

-\bmsubsection{Theoretical implications for plug-in estimation}
+\textbf{Theoretical implications for plug-in estimation.}

-Positivity violations—whether structural (deterministic absence of support) or practical (sparse data)—create fundamental difficulties for plug-in estimation of the causal dose–response curve (CDRC) in Equation~\ref{eqn:estimand1}.
-To formalize these issues, let
+Positivity violations---whether structural (deterministic lack of support) or practical (data sparsity)---create core challenges for plug-in estimation of the causal dose--response curve (CDRC) in Equation~\eqref{eqn:estimand1}.
+Define